How to export powershell output to CSV - Using hash table ?

 Forming hash table and adding the values to PSObject based on ping result

-Using [ordered]@ table to keep the order as we given
+Using [ordered]@ table to keep the order as we give

 if(!(Test-Connection -Cn $sys -BufferSize 16 -Count 1 -ea 0 -quiet))